 Thatch is an essential part of a healthy lawn.
 Too much however can prevent sunlight and rain water from reaching new blades of grass, preventing them from growing healthy and green.

 What is thatch?

 Thatch is naturally occurring in all lawns and occurs when leaves and grass stems of both living and dead grass intertwine and form a layer between the growing grass and the soil underneath.

-While thatch is naturally occurring, certain grasses and the way individuals manage their lawns affect how quickly thatch develops.
+While thatch is naturally occurring, certain grasses and the way individuals manage their lawns, definitely affects how quickly thatch develops.
 Often excessive thatch growth is caused by poor lawn maintenance.

 • Cutting the grass too high

 • Over use of pesticides and fungicides that kill or impede the growth of soil microbes and earthworms

 When to dethatch your lawn

 Generally every lawn should be dethatched at least once a year.
 The most common time to dethatch your lawn is normally around the end of March to the beginning of April.
 It is essential that before you dethatch your lawn, that the weather conditions promote rapid and healthy grass growth after dethatching.
 This requires the weather to be warm and the lawn to be watered after thatch removable.
 It is also common practice to dethatch your lawn at the end of the grass growing season around the end of September.